Basics of AUD

-How To Help a Parent Who Struggles With Alcohol
+How To Help an Alcoholic Parent

 If you have a parent whose drinking troubles you, you may wonder what to do.
 Maybe you’re concerned about how to help an alcoholic parent, or what you can say to your parent to make them stop drinking